renaissance-publishing/renaissance/Useful Notes.md

 - and then `yarn run develop` to start up the dev server.

 Also, it looks like the custom blocks are defined in 'gatsby-config.js'.

+Used dehyphenizer.sed to replace all the --s and get the spacing consistent.
+Hopefully.
+RegExes are always fun.